prebid/prebid-server-java/docs/application-settings.md

 p4        | Select personalized ads         | Verify consent for each vendor that passed the Purpose 2.
 If consent is not granted, remove the bidrequest.userId, user.ext.eids, device.if attributes and call the adapter. p5        | Personalized content profile    | n\a p6        | Select personalized content     | n\a
-p7        | Measure ad performance          | Verify consent for each analytics module.
+p7        | Measure huaweiAd performance          | Verify consent for each analytics module.
 If consent is not grantet skip it. p8        | Measure content performance     | n\a p9        | Generate audience insights      | n\a
 p10       | Develop/improve products        | n\a